zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-mocking.md

 ```

-The ArmProxy needs to initialized at the beginning of your tests with the ArmManager.
-The ArmProxy supports two modes for showing data 1) mock ONLY and 2) mock + actual.

-You will need to initialize the portalContext->patches to the local server address setup by the proxy.
+In the following sample, the test initializes the `portalContext->patches` to the local server address that was set up by the proxy.

 ```ts